William Lore

 He was the first Chinese Canadian to join the Royal Canadian Navy and also the first person of Chinese descent to serve in any of the British Commonwealth navies.

 Born in Victoria, British Columbia, on February 28, 1909.
 William Lore was a second generation Chinese Canadian.

+In the 1930s, Lore wrote for The Chinese Times newspaper of Vancouver after leaving school due to financial reasons.

 World War Two

 When the Second World War broke out in 1939, Lore, among many Chinese Canadians at the time, was eager make his contribution to his country by enlisting with the Canadian armed forces.
 Despite his efforts to enlist, he was rejected by the Royal Canadian Navy on three occasions.
 The grounds for the rejection for his enlistment into the RCN were not due to his lack of skills or physical condition, but due to his ethnic background for being Chinese.

 This is because during this time, many Chinese Canadian and other minority groups were initially denied the opportunity serve and protect their Canadian home, based on their racial and ethnic heritage.
 Patricia Roy argues that the rationale for the initial exclusion of these ethnic minority groups to enlist in the armed forces was that the Canadian government at the time knew that by allowing minority groups to enlist in the armed forces, it would lead to giving these minority groups the concession and legitimacy to access the same citizenship rights and services as Anglo-Canadian citizens.
 Therefore, in light of this, the Canadian government in the early years of the conflict did not post the enlistment for volunteers towards the Chinese Canadian and other minority group communities.

 However, this changed in 1943 when the Canadian military recruitment policies changed, and William Lore was finally able to enlist with the RCN.
 At the personal request of Vice Admiral Percy F. Nelles, who was the acting Chief of Naval Staff for the RCN at the time, Lore was accepted into the RCN; he was the first Chinese Canadian to officially serve in the RCN.
 Additionally, he also gained the distinction of being the first individual of Chinese descent to have served in any of the naval forces of the British Commonwealth.